stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 These examples demonstrate XML data bindings only for relatively simple data structures and types.
 The gSOAP tools support more than just these type of structures to serialize in XML.
-There are practically no limits to enable XML serialization of C and C++ types.
+There are practically no limits to the serialization of C and C++ data types in XML.

-Support for XML schema components is unlimited.
+Also the support for XML schema (XSD) components is unlimited.
 The wsdl2h tool maps schemas to C and C++ using built-in intuitive mapping rules, while allowing the mappings to be customized using a `typemap.dat` file with mapping instructions for wsdl2h.

-The information in this document is applicable to gSOAP 2.8.26 and later versions that support C++11 features.
-However, C++11 is not required to use this material and the examples included, unless we need smart pointers and scoped enumerations.
-While most of the examples in this document are given in C++, the concepts also apply to C with the exception of containers, smart pointers, classes and their methods.
+The information in this article is applicable to gSOAP 2.8.26 and later versions that support C++11 features.
+However, C++11 is not required.
+The material and the examples in this article use plain C and C++, until the point where we introduce C++11 smart pointers and scoped enumerations.
+While most of the examples in this article are given in C++, the concepts also apply to C with the exception of containers, smart pointers, classes and their methods.
 None of these exceptions limit the use of the gSOAP tools for C in any way.

-The data binding concepts described in this document were first envisioned in 1999 by Prof. Robert van Engelen at the Florida State University.
+The data binding concepts described in this article were first envisioned in 1999 by Prof. Robert van Engelen at the Florida State University.
 An implementation was created in 2000, named "stub/skeleton compiler".
 The first articles on its successor version "gSOAP" appeared in 2002.
 The principle of